 \section{Balanced rooted models with finite number of stable directions}

 In this section we deal with balanced rooted models with finite number of stable directions (class \ref{log1}).
 The internal dynamics (\cref{subsec:log1:internal}) uses a two-dimensional version of East-extensions.
-As usual, it will require the most work, but will apply directly also to balanced models with infinite number of stable directions (class \ref{log0}).
-The mesoscopic and global dynamics will be imported from \cite{Hartarsky21a} in \cref{subsec:global:FA}.
+As usual, it requires the most work, but applies directly also to balanced models with infinite number of stable directions (class \ref{log0}).
+The mesoscopic and global dynamics are imported from \cite{Hartarsky21a} in \cref{subsec:global:FA}.